 What is Tax Accounting?

-In short, tax accounting is the focus on business transactions that incur taxes within a company’s jurisdiction and the application, treatment, management and ultimate filing of such applicable taxes.
+Tax accounting is the focus on business transactions that incur taxes within a company’s jurisdiction and the application, treatment, management, and ultimate filing of such applicable taxes.

-Tax accounting also relates to internal finance policies used to generate the tax liabilities arising from your company’s accounting records.
+Tax accounting also relates to internal finance policies that generate the tax liabilities arising from your company’s accounting records.
 Compared to financial accounting, tax accounting solely focuses on the transactions that can affect or impact your business’s tax burden.

 In the Philippines, the tax framework followed by individuals and companies alike is governed by the Bureau of Internal Revenue (BIR), an agency within the country’s Department of Finance.